 5 Things Your Blog Homepage Needs

-If you notice anything about TBH’s homepage, you probably realize that I change it at least every few months.
-It's mainly because I want to really start grabbing my visitors and letting them know who I am and what the TBH brand stands for, I like to switch things up.
+If you notice anything about TBH’s homepage, you probably realize that I change it pretty often.
+It's mainly because I want to really start grabbing my visitors and letting them know who I am and what the TBH brand stands for and because I like to switch things up.
 The longer new visitors stay on the website means they will be more likely to share and connect with me off of the blog.
 When they move from the blog, they will become a member of your tribe and get the TBH content out to the masses.

 Remember, there are always exceptions to my suggestions!
 Especially if you have an online shop or you're a specialty blogger with a very narrow niche etc.

 Take all online advice with a grain of salt and apply it where it fits REGARDLESS of who says it.
 Okay, now I'll get into my suggestions:

 Your homepage needs these things:

 1. An explanation of who you are and what you do

 If you are the entire face of your brand aka- your brand is just your name and nothing else, your face etc needs to be on the homepage.
 You should have a little background about you and the brand itself so people know what they’re getting into.
 Especially, if they found you organically from a Google search.